dans-mobile/Danish-Irfan-Etiqa-Assessment/README.md

 3) intl
 4) flutter_countdown_timer

 For the state management, I am using Get X because in my current company, we use this way and Im used to it atm.
+If there's any chance given, will surely try to learn and adapt new things.

 ##App Guidance